Slogulai/CS410P_RUST/README.md

 8.) git merge <name of branch>
 9.) git push

-^^Don't forget to use git status often!
+Don't forget to use git status often!

 Deleting Branches after merging - optional
 1.) git branch --merged (shows which branches have been merged, safety check)